TensorNetwork/tensornetwork.org/src/mps/algorithms/timeevo/index.md

 purification schemes for finite-temperature calculations; and (v) briefly summarize the local basis optimization technique to treat systems with many bosonic degrees of freedom.

+---

+The content of this page is based on [Time-evolution methods for matrix-product states](https://www.sciencedirect.com/science/article/pii/S0003491619302532?via%3Dihub) by S. Paeckel, T. Köhler, A. Swoboda, S. R. Manmana, U. Schollwöck and C. Hubig and is licensed under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.